Ben & Jerry’s cofounder arrested at US Senate after protesting war in Gaza

 The seven were arrested on charges of “crowding, obstructing or incommoding”, assault of a police officer or resisting arrest, US Capitol Police said in a statement.

-Cohen was only charged with crowding, obstructing or incommoding, according to Capitol Police.
+Police said Cohen was only charged with crowding, obstructing or incommoding, a misdemeanor punishable by 90 days in jail, a $500 fine, or both.

 Cohen and his Ben & Jerry’s cofounder Jerry Greenfield are well known for their progressive activism, including opposition to Israel’s actions in Gaza and the occupied West Bank.